CentaurusInfra/arktos/docs/design-proposals/multi-tenancy/multi-tenancy-network.md

 #### Naming Problem & Solution

-Services, as one of the critical network related resource types, are withing the network boundary.
-There is no such *shared* services of tenant or whole cluster, as both the critical virtual IP address and the associated endpoints (typically leading to pods) are all of same network.
+Services, as one of the critical network related resource types, are within the network boundary.
+There is no cluster wide shared services for a tenant, as both the virtual IP address and the associated endpoints are all scoped within a single network.

 Putting service type in tenant level is out of primacy as it has following flaws:
 1. service IP address has to be the same across all networks, which implies some range of service IP needs to be predefined as shared across networks of a tenant (tenant manageability burden);